 The digital dataset is made up of three layers: soil boundaries, lochs and coastline.
 Data reported includes information on typical properties associated with each soil type.

 The 1:25 000 Soil map of Scotland was created by the Macaulay Institute (now The James Hutton Institute) and based on data collected from field surveys carried out between 1947 and 1987.
 The digital dataset is adapted from the original soil field sheets which were used to create maps subsequently published at the 1:63 360 scale or 1:50 000 scale.
 This map should be cited as: 'Soil Survey of Scotland Staff (1970-1987).
 Soil maps of Scotland (partial coverage) at a scale of 1:25 000.
 Digital phase 8 release.
 James Hutton Institute, Aberdeen.
 DOI 10.5281/zenodo.5159133.'

-Since its first release the dataset has been corrected for errors and mismatches in the original data.
-A phased release of the corrected digital data started in 2014.
+Since its first release, the dataset has been corrected for errors and mismatches in the original data.
+A phased release of corrected and updated digital data started in 2014.
 The most recent release, extending the area covered, was in 2021.
 The digitising of the recently added data was funded by the Rural & Environment Science & Analytical Services Division of the Scottish Government.

 You can click on the map, or insert a grid reference or post code, to find out more information about the soil type found there.
 You can also download the map data.

 This map primarily covers the cultivated land in Scotland and provides information on the basic soil types used for crop and livestock production, and their main properties.

 The original 1:25 000 paper maps were only available in black and white and printed on demand.
 However, colour printed maps at the 1:63 360 scale or 1:50 000 scale contain much of the same information.
 You can view scanned copies of these on the National Library of Scotland website.

 This page was last updated on 05 Aug 2021